4 little known, but powerful ways to increase your email open rate

-So the number one way that you can do this is to always solve a problem, every single time you send them an email.
-You've heard me say it before, and you'll hear me say it again and again and again, because it is very important.
+You’ve heard me say it before, and you’ll hear me say it again and again and again, because it is very important.
 If you train your people to know that you solve their problems, they are going to consume everything you create because they know it is going to benefit their lives.
-So that is number one, always solve a problem.

 If somebody feels that way often when they open your emails, they’re going to stop opening them.
 So another way to help with this is to keep your emails short.
 But I believe your emails don’t always have to be short.
 I think you should be careful about every single one of your emails being exceptionally long.
 If people know that it’s going to take 20 minutes to read one of your emails, they’re probably going to save it for later, which is code for never get to it.

-But I believe you can send longer emails and sometimes need to, to really get across the emotions and feelings and stories that you're trying to share with your people.
-You might need to send a long email, as long as when you do that, they are still well-formatted and scannable.
-I think you're going to be just fine.
+You can send longer emails, and sometimes need to, to really get across the emotions and feelings and stories that you’re trying to share with your people.
+As long as when you do that, they are still well-formatted and scannable, I think you’re going to be just fine.

 So tease them.
-I don't mean to tease them in a mean way.
+I don’t mean to tease them in a mean way.
 Sometimes this can be extremely direct.
-I will tell people, "in the next email, I am going to tell you how you can help fulfill a prophecy."
-That might be a little bit more of a tease, not super, super clear, but you can be exceptionally clear.
-You can say something like "in the next email you get from me, I'm going to be telling you how to improve your email subject lines."
-If that's something they want to know, they're now going to be looking for that email.
+You can say something like “in the next email you get from me, I’m going to be telling you how to improve your email subject lines.”
+If that’s something they want to know, they’re now going to be looking for that email.

 You can also cut them off in the middle of a story, if you are comfortable with that and that’s part of your brand.
 There are lots of ways to build that curiosity so that they want to open the next email.